Na In-woo: 2020–present: Career breakthrough and lead roles

-Later in March 2021, Na joined the KBS2 historical drama River Where the Moon Rises as its male lead from 6th episode, replacing Ji Soo who was dropped out from the series following bullying accusations made against him.
-Despite the last-minute substitutions and casting situations in the ongoing drama, Na's acting and chemistry with lead actress Kim So-hyun was well received by the audience.
+Later in March 2021, Na joined the KBS2 historical drama River Where the Moon Rises as its male lead from the 6th episode, replacing Ji Soo who dropped out from the series following bullying allegations made against him.
+Despite the last-minute substitutions and casting situations in the ongoing drama, Na's acting and chemistry with lead actress Kim So-hyun were well received by the audience.
 As Na's first lead role, Na was nominated at the 57th Baeksang Arts Awards in the Best New Actor – Television category.

 In May 2021, Na was confirmed as the male lead in the drama Jinxed at First with Seohyun.
 In July, he was selected as the MC of the web music program OUTNOW Unlimited airing on Playlist, Naver Now.

 In January 2022, Na became a fixed cast member of the season 4 of KBS2 reality show 2 Days & 1 Night.

+In July 2023, Na starred as the male lead in the crime drama Longing for You, portraying a police officer who sought revenge for his brother in his quest to capture a serial killer.

+In January 2024, Na appeared as the male lead for the fantasy revenge melodrama Marry My Husband alongside Park Min-young (as Kang Ji-won), where he portrays Yoo Ji-hyuk, the marketing manager of U&K Food and Kang Ji-won's biggest ally in her revenge.

+On January 25, 2024, Na's agency released a statement that the exclusive contract between Na and the agency was terminated on January 18 and that Na had left Cube.